 Quick & Simple: Craving a treat?
 Whip this up in under 20 minutes!
 Here’s a little hack for those super busy moments: grab a date, stuff it with walnut butter and a few nuts, top it off with a chunk of chocolate, and there you have it – a mini version of our delightful bark.

 No Peanuts Here: Despite their name, peanuts aren’t truly nuts but legumes that grow underground.
 They’re known to be high in lectins and often contaminated with mold.
 Plus, peanuts often don’t make the cut for school lunchboxes.
-Hence, we opt for true, high-quality nuts like walnuts, pistachios, macadamias, pecans, and hazelnuts.
+Hence, we opt for high-quality nuts such as walnuts, pistachios, macadamias, pecans, and hazelnuts.

 Are dates healthy?